 Two four-page (1500 words) papers -- 33% each.

-Class presentation (6 minutes), and participation in class discussions especially final class seminar -- 34% of grade.
+Class presentation (6 minutes), and participation in class discussions -- 34% of grade.

-Some presentations will be take place in the student seminar on Friday 29 July on "role of social media and/or the sharing economy in Asia's development".
+-- Friday 29 July on the role of IT, social media and/or the sharing economy in Asia's development; and

 There will be no final exam.